 I recall being asked to audit training content for a department at a previous job.
 After digging into the usage data, we found that the most frequently viewed items covered basic setup of the system.
 This was surprising, but suggested two things:

-High visibility, high-demand training content is thus a great candidate for updates.
-I recommend using tools like Google Analytics to track consumption of your training material and then turn those insights into action.
+High visibility, high demand training content is a great candidate for updates.
+Use tools like Google Analytics to track consumption of your training material and turn those insights into action.
 Expanding on the content that customers use most often will ensure that you’re hitting a topic that is important to them.
-Even small improvements in this area can garner strong responses.
+Even small improvements here can garner strong response.

 3. Aim for many birds